EricSchwartz7/text-sender/README.md

 - `rake db:migrate`
 - `bundle install`
 - `rails s`
-- * Open a new terminal and run `./ngrok http 3000`
+- Open a new terminal and run `./ngrok http 3000`
 - Visit localhost:3000 in browser

+A couple notes:
-* Because I have the trial version of ngrok, this step won't work at the moment.
-Please reach out to me for details.
+- Because I have a trial version of Twilio, this app will only work with my personal phone number.
+- The trial version of ngrok requires me to reconfigure my Twilio account each time.

+Please reach out to me for any questions!